cosmos/cosmos-sdk/docs/core/baseapp.md

 - [Service Routers](#service-routers), to route messages and queries to the appropriate module.
 - Different [states](#states), as the state-machine can have different volatile states updated based on the ABCI message received.

-The goal of `BaseApp` is to provide the fundamental layer of an Cosmos SDK application that developers can easily extend to build their own custom application.
+The goal of `BaseApp` is to provide the fundamental layer of a Cosmos SDK application that developers can easily extend to build their own custom application.
 Usually, developers will create a custom type for their application, like so: